sibytes/databricks-greatexpectations/README.md

 # Introduction

-Great expectations profiling and validation in databricks.
+Great expectations basic parallel profiler of multiple database tables in databricks.
+See the main notebook.